linasdias/100daysofcode/README.md

-# 100 Days Of Code
+# 100 Days
-The challenge to code at least one hour every day for the next 100 days.
+The challenge to be productive at least one hour every day for the next 100 days.

 Challenge being fulfilled by: [Lina Dias](https://github.com/linasdias/)

-### Two Main Rules
+### Two Main Rules for 100 Days of Code
 1. Code minimum an hour every day for the next 100 days.
-2. Tweet your progress every day with the #100DaysOfCode hashtag.
+2. Post your progress every day.

 ### 2019